Aliases for GRP Gene

 GeneCards Summary for GRP Gene

 GRP (Gastrin Releasing Peptide) is a Protein Coding gene.
-Diseases associated with GRP include lung cancer and small cell cancer of the lung, somatic.
+Diseases associated with GRP include duodenal ulcer and lung cancer.
 Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for GRP Gene